 Faith & Prayer

-This month of December in the Catholic Church is dedicated to Immaculate Conception of Mary:
+This month of April in the Catholic Church is dedicated to the Holy Spirit:

 LET US REFLECT ON THE MAGESTERIUM OF THE CHURCH TO HELP US ENTER THE EUCHARIST!